Chr15w1986/Motor-Werks/README.md

 ## Ecommerce Buisness Model

-  * For the purposes of the assessment a mock Facebook page was created to represent the company on a social media platform.
+  * For the purposes of the assessment a mock Facebook page was created to represent the company on a social media platform:
       - The Facebook page includes links to the Motor-werks website to drive traffic from the social network to the site.
    <details>
   <summary>Social media buisness page</summary>
   <br>